TriageDr/michaeljohnpatton.github.io/index.md

 My goal as a future physician-scientist is to develop computational methods and software focused on extracting clinically actionable information from data sources ranging from high throughput multi-omic experiments to clinical exam medical records.
 As an undergraduate researcher studying organic synthesis, I never produced enough data to warrant a deep dive into rigorous computational analysis; however, as a post-baccalaureate researcher at the NIH, I found that the application of high-throughput proteomic analysis to a bacterial disease models could produce a significant amount of complex data.
 Under Dr. Harlan Caldwell’s guidance, I established foundational knowledge of human-microbial interactions through the study Chlamydia trachomatis pathogenesis while gaining deep understanding of how to perform wet lab omic analyses using mass spectrometry.
 During my three years at the NIH, I discovered a novel C. trachomatis immune avoidance mechanism and performed experiments resulting in the highest proteomic coverage of the organism to date.
 After departing the NIH, I began my first year as a MD/PhD student at the University of Alabama at Birmingham (UAB) with a desire to learn the informatic expertise required to analyze more complex omic datasets in human disease studies.
 By the end of my first year of medical school, I realized that my previous experience with high-throughput proteomics at the NIH was pulling me closer to a pursuit of bioinformatics and software development.
 As a current graduate student, I committed myself to the pursuit of a PhD in biomedical informatics.
 With the mentorship of Dr. Matthew Might, I am developing a diverse skill-set in programming, electronic medical record analysis, machine learning, outcome modeling, and clinical decision support software development at the UAB Precision Medicine Institute.

 ## Employment, Education, & Awards
-MD/PhD Candidate in the University of Alabama Medical Scientist Training Program (2017-Present) University of Alabama at Birmingham
+### MD/PhD Candidate in the University of Alabama Medical Scientist Training Program (2017-Present)
+### University of Alabama at Birmingham (UAB)
-- Analysis of electronic health records from multiple institutions (Cerner, EPIC)
+- Analzyed electronic health record data from multiple institutions (Cerner, EPIC systems)
-- Performed outcome modeling with a variety of machine learning techniques
+- Performed risk factor and outcome modeling analyses for COVID-19 community-acquired bacterial co-infections
 - Programming Skills
     - R
     - Python